Lesson 6.9

 hero image

-Physical Education can provide benefits in three main areas: Physical health, Academic Performance and Psycho / Social interaction.
+Physical Education helps kids in three main areas: Physical health, Academic Performance and Psycho / Social interaction.
 Childhood physical activity and fitness patterns often persist into adulthood.
 Physically active people need (and make) fewer visits to physicians, have lower hospital usage, and require less medical attention overall than less active individuals.
 To the extent that PE courses help students develop habits of physical activity, they contribute to a healthier life and a less costly American population.

 Does your school provide kids enough PE time?

-Active Living Research is a national program funded by the Robert Wood Johnson Foundation, which supports research to examine how environments and policies influence active living for children.
-According to their research, academic performance does not improve when physical education is sacrificed for classroom time.
-On the contrary, students who spent more time in school-based physical activity either maintained or improved their grades.
+Research consistently shows that kids learn better when they are active — especially in elementary grades.
+One influential study documented that it makes sense to sacrifice some classroom time for physical activity.
+Students who spent more time in school-based physical activity either maintained or improved their grades.
 Their scores on standardized achievement tests also improved, even though they received less classroom instructional time than students in control groups.

-In the following short clip John Ratey, author of the popular book Spark describes research suggesting that cardiovascular fitness improves mental fitness:
+In the following short video, John Ratey, author of the popular book Spark, describes research that connectes cardiovascular fitness with improved mental fitness:

 Sports and Recess